-Here are a few things you can do to ensure you are getting a great exchange rate for travel:
+To be savvier with your savings the next time you head overseas, here are a few things you can do to ensure you’re getting a great exchange rate for travel.

-You can do some online comparisons to check who offers the best rate in travel money, and also go into or call around the banks and foreign exchange businesses and ask for their rate available on the day.
-Remember to ask for the total rate you will be charged, and not just the exchange rate.
-Many foreign currency retailers including banks just display their rate of exchange, and then when you pay for your foreign currency, they add on a commission or service fee, so you land up paying more than you thought.
+You should always do some online comparisons to check who offers the best deal, and it can’t hurt to call around the banks and foreign exchange businesses to enquire about the current exchange rate.
+Remember to ask for the total rate you’ll be charged, and not just the exchange rate.
+Many foreign currency retailers (including banks) display their rate of exchange, but then sneakily add on a commission fee.
+This means you end up paying more than you thought.

-So when you shop around, make sure you compare apples with apples – total exchange rate versus total exchange rate including any fees.
-At Travel Money Oz, there are no fees or commissions charged on cash or EFTPOS foreign exchange transactions, so the rate on the board is the rate you will get.
+When shopping around, make sure you compare apples with apples – i.e. total exchange rate versus total exchange rate (including any fees).
+At Travel Money Oz, there are no fees or commissions charged on cash or EFTPOS foreign exchange transactions, so the rate on the board is the rate you’ll get.

-One of the easiest ways to get a great exchange rate on your travel money is to avoid exchanging your money at the airport before you go or when you land.
-But yes, this does mean you need to be a little bit organised and arrange your currency exchange in advance and not leave it to the last minute as you’re about to leave.
+Don’t be that person at the airport running around in a panic trying to find a foreign exchange counter.
+One of the easiest ways to get a great exchange rate on your travel money is to avoid changing your money at the airport.
+But yes, this does mean you need to be a little organised and arrange your currency exchange in advance and not leave it to the last minute.

-While you are shopping around, if you do find an overall exchange price that is better than what you are offered at Travel Money Oz, we guarantee to beat that price.
-Some terms and conditions do apply to this, so check them out on our website.
+If you find an overall exchange price that’s better than the rate on offer at Travel Money Oz, we guarantee to beat that price.
+Some terms and conditions apply to this offer, so be sure to check them out on our website.

-Foreign currency can be confusing, and how you plan to spend the money is far more exciting to think about than actually organising your foreign money.
-But with a little bit of homework and forward-thinking, there are some pretty easy ways that you can aim to make sure you get the best exchange rate available at the time and have more money to spend on your holiday.
+Foreign currency can be confusing, and spending your money is far more exciting than actually getting it organised in the first place.
+But with a little bit of homework and forward-thinking, there are some pretty easy ways you can make sure you get the best exchange rate, leaving you with more cash to splash!

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.